syn990/SYN-OS/readme.md

 ## Philosophy

 Most distros make the choices for you and then hide where those choices live.
-This one doesn't, mostly because I never wanted to have to reverse-engineer my own system six months later.

-Every package is in [`syn-packages.zsh`](./SYN-OS/SYN-ISO-PROFILE/airootfs/usr/lib/syn-os/syn-packages.zsh), commented, in plain arrays.
-Every config ships from [`DotfileOverlay/`](./SYN-OS/SYN-ISO-PROFILE/airootfs/usr/lib/syn-os/DotfileOverlay/) and is just the file, not a template that generates one.
-The install runs through named stage scripts you can open and read start to finish.
-If something behaves oddly, the file that caused it is in this repo somewhere, and now there's [documentation](#documentation) too, for the parts that aren't obvious from the code alone.

-I've rebuilt this system from nothing more times than I'd like to admit, going back to before this repository existed, before any repository existed.
-[Project History](./docs/history.md) has the real version of that, sourced from the actual commits and file contents across both the current repo and the one before it, not a tidied-up summary.
+This one doesn't — every package, config, and install step is a plain file in this repo, not something the installer decides on its own.
+Full argument, with the diagram, is in [Philosophy](./SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/philosophy.md).

 ---

 ## Build Your Own ISO

-SYN-OS is a complete [ArchISO](https://wiki.archlinux.org/title/Archiso) profile.
-If you are on Arch Linux or any Arch-based system, you can rebuild the ISO yourself:
+SYN-OS is a complete [ArchISO](https://wiki.archlinux.org/title/Archiso) profile. `archiso` is Arch-only, so you need an Arch (or Arch-based) environment to build from — that's either an installed SYN-OS/Arch system, or the live ISO shell itself, which is a full Arch environment before you've even installed anything.

+**Already on an installed SYN-OS desktop:** open the root menu (`Super+Space`) → SYN-OS Tools → SYN-OS ISO Builder.
+First run clones this repo to `~/GithubProjects/SYN-OS` and launches the builder; no terminal needed.

+**From a terminal, on Arch/SYN-OS (installed or live ISO shell):**

 ```bash
 sudo pacman -S archiso grub git